 The reference I make to Father Donnelly’s Treasure early in the story is an actual mystery of old Kansas City.

-After twenty years, I still feel proud of this story.
+After more than twenty years, I still feel proud of this story.
 I’d love to hear what you think of it.

 Few here remember the name Rambouillet any longer.
 I’ve discovered such things happen if you live long enough.
 So many details fall away, lost forever in the folds of history, or on brass placards finally vandalized and gone from memory.